ths-rwth/smtrat/doc/markdown/installation/build_cmake.md

   - `/usr/bin/g++`: Uses `g++`.
   - `/usr/bin/clang++`: Uses `clang`.

-- *USE_COTIRE* [ON, OFF] <br>
-  If set to *ON*, `cotire` is used to produce precompiled headers.
-This can reduce the compile time significantly.

 ### Debugging

 - *DEVELOPER* <br>
-  Enables additional compiler warnings.
+  Enables additional compiler warnings and sets the build type to *Debug*.

 - *LOGGING* [ON, OFF] <br>
   Setting *LOGGING* to *OFF* disables all logging output.
-  It is recommended if the performance should be maximized, but notice that this also prevents important warnings and error messages to be generated.
+  It is recommended if the performance should be maximized, but this also prevents important warnings and error messages to be generated.

 - *LOGGING_CARL* [ON, OFF] <br>
   Switches between the CArL logging library (*ON*) and simply logging to `std::cout` and `std::cerr` (*OFF*).